aryna-yukhnevich/dev/README.md

 To add additional delivery method, simply append another dictionary block with the same structure. \

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>
-The `monitoring_groups.json` configuration file defines groups of Glue jobs along with their SLA settings.
+The `monitoring_groups.json` configuration file lists all resources to be monitored, grouped logically.
+For example, all glue jobs and lambdas related to Data Ingestion Pipeline.
 ```json
 {
     "monitoring_groups": [